estan/minimal-icu/README.md

 # Windows Builds of ICU with Minimal Data

 These are 32 and 64 bit builds of various versions of ICU using MSVC 2010 and 2013.
-The library is built on the [Appveyor CI][appveyor].
+The library is built on the [Appveyor CI][appveyor-ci].
 Downloads are available as ZIP files attached to [releases][releases] here at GitHub.
 Only the `icudtXX.dll`, `icuinXX.dll`, `icuucXX.dll`, which are the ones required when deploying Qt applications.